AzureAD/microsoft-authentication-library-for-js/lib/docs/token-response-types.md

 As described in the table above, the `response_type` is determined based on specific combinations of the following attributes:

 + `Scenario`:
-    - The `msal@1.x.x` API called and the conditions it is called under
+    - The `msal@1.x.x` API called and the conditions it is called under.
     - The first three rows assume that either no `account` object was passed in or the `account` object passed in is the same as the one stored in the MSAL Cache.
     - The last three rows describe scenarios in which an `account` object was included in the request, and that `account` object is **different** from the one found in the MSAL Cache.

-+ `ClientId as Only Scope`: The result of passing in a scopes array containing only the client ID value.
++ `Client ID as Only Scope`: The result of passing in a scopes array containing only the client ID value.

 ```js